 The changes in work (in reference to François Dubet's book) are already there.

-The question for us is to act.
+The question for us is how will we act?
 Action has become a necessity.

 Acting to solve this crisis of meaning in our companies, in society.
 This crisis of meaning calls for a revolution through giving and counter-giving, to echo the work of the anthropologist Marcel Mauss.